ctwiebe23/PROTO/doc/techdoc/techdoc.md

 ---
-title: MAKE
+title: MAKE Technical Documentation
 author: Carston Wiebe
 date: 2024.10.22
 abstract: |
-  \vspace{\fill}
-  MAKE is a Python-based embedded systems library designed for University of Nebraska-Lincoln's PROTO resident student organization.
+  MAKE is a Python-based embedded systems library designed for University of Nebraska-Lincoln's PROTO recognized student organization.
 It is mostly a wrapper around the CIRCUITPython library that provides methods and objects that simplify CIRCUITPython so that it can be easily taught to elementary and middle school students.